Do I need a car in Delhi?

 What are some networks to help settle in?

 There are literally hundreds of different clubs that expats can become involved with in Delhi.
-Many of these are multinational groups, while others are just for hanging out with people of the same language.
+Many of these are multinational groups, while others are just for hanging out with people who speak the same language.

 Sports teams and hobby groups are everywhere.
 It is best to check with your embassy for a complete list.